ollama-lab/.github/README.md

+# Ollama Lab

-A newly created home for [Ollama Lab](https://github.com/ollama-lab/ollama-lab) and the [Rust API bindings](https://github.com/ollama-lab/ollama-rest-rs).
+Welcome to the new home for [Ollama Lab](https://github.com/ollama-lab/ollama-lab) and the [Rust API bindings](https://github.com/ollama-lab/ollama-rest-rs).